 Is there evidence supporting the importance of a therapeutic alliance?

 Quite a bit of literature links a trusting therapeutic relationship to superior patient outcomes.
-A recent systematic review found that amongst patients with musculoskeletal complaints a positive therapeutic alliance was associated with significant improvements in the patient outcomes, including global perceived effect of treatment and satisfaction with treatment, pain levels, physical function, depression, and general health status4.
+A recent systematic review found that amongst patients with musculoskeletal complaints a positive therapeutic alliance was associated with significant improvements in the patient outcomes, including the global perceived effect of treatment and satisfaction with treatment, pain levels, physical function, depression, and general health status4.
 More recently several randomized controlled trials have found favorable associations between positive alliance and outcomes in patients with chronic low back pain.

 Fuentez et al.5 investigated how varying levels of therapeutic alliance impact a single-session treatment of chronic low back pain when combined with interferential electrical stimulation.
 They found significant improvements when patients received enhanced TA as opposed to limited TA.
-In a randomized controlled trial, Ferreira and colleagues6 looked into the effect of TA as part of a longer-term treatment with a follow-up at 8 weeks.
-Once again, therapeutic alliance had a significant influence on patient outcomes.
+In a randomized controlled trial, Ferreira and colleagues6 looked into the effect of TA as part of longer-term treatment with a follow-up at 8 weeks.
+Once again, the therapeutic alliance had a significant influence on patient outcomes.
 The therapeutic alliance at baseline was a nonspecific predictor for the 4 measures of treatment outcome (global perceived effect, pain, disability, function) regardless of intervention applied by the treating therapist (motor control, general exercise, or spinal manipulative therapy).
 These two studies give further credence for the importance of forming mutual collaboration and trust with your patients.